 Failure to maintain adequate books and records hinders the ability of the Commission to understand its current financial position.
-In addition, failure to timely pay vendors resulted in the Commission accruing interest penalties due to the vendors and the Commission's failure to pay the interest due represents noncompliance with the Local Government Prompt Payment Act.
-Additionally, failure to timely and accurately pay the Illinois Finance Authority the 3% administrative fee results in noncompliance with its interagency agreement.
+In addition, failure to document receipt and approval of invoices for payment results in the inability of the Commission to determine compliance with the Local Government Prompt Payment Act and the terms of its interagency agreement with the Illinois Finance Authority.
 Further, failure to develop an allowance for doubtful accounts limits the usefulness of the Commission's accounts receivable reports.
-Lastly, failure to include pertinent terms in a vendor's contract hinders accountability and could result in unnecessary disputes and legal costs.
-(Finding Code No. 2016-002, 2014-002)
+(Finding Code No. 2018-002, 2016-002, 2014-002)

 We recommend the Commission establish and maintain books and records for its financial activity.
-Additionally, we recommend the Commission maintain copies of bank statements and perform bank reconciliations.
-We also recommend the Commission improve its internal controls over disbursements by documenting dates of receipt and approval, timely paying invoices, and ensuring the disbursement amounts paid are accurate.
-Finally, we recommend the Commission develop a fair and reasonable allowance for doubtful accounts and ensure contracts include all cost information, the signatures of authorized parties, and the date of execution.
+Additionally, the Commission should maintain copies of bank statements and perform bank reconciliations.
+Further, the Commission should improve its internal controls over disbursements by documenting dates of receipt and approval.
+Finally, the Commission should develop a fair and reasonable allowance for doubtful accounts.

-2016-003.
+2018-003.
 FINDING (Inadequate Monitoring of the Illinois Finance Authority)